Corsair (character): Age of Apocalypse

 Christopher eventually escaped.
 He found Joe Robertson who told him what his kids had become.
 He lost control of his Brood half, killed Robbie, infected him with a Brood egg, and ran.
 Sinister sent Emplate, the Monets, Northstar and Aurora after him, but Summers shot Emplate through the chest, killing him and frying the Monets' brains.
 He then blew up a car, knocking out Northstar and Aurora.
 Summers ran to a scavenger camp, where he killed and infected all of the scavengers and their intended victim Colleen Wing.

 Scott and Alex pursued him, not knowing his true identity.
 After they met him, he convinced them that he was their father.
 They were attacked by two scavengers, Mister Hyde and Cobra, and Christopher almost lost control again.
 They ran to an old warehouse to find shelter from the coming storm.

 While sweeping the perimeter, Scott encountered a chained Misty Knight along with the bodies of Colleen Wing and the scavengers Christopher had slain.
 Scott and Knight returned to the warehouse, but Wing and the other "dead" bodies followed and attacked, transformed into Brood.
 They fought but lost ground until Sinister arrived to save them.
 Christopher lost control and fully morphed into a Brood.
 Sinister claimed that he had learned of Christopher's transformation and concealed his return from Scott and Alex until he could cure their father.
 Christopher attacked Sinister, and then Alex, before regaining enough control to tell Scott to kill him.
 Scott reluctantly did so.
 Although Sinister offered to deal with the remains, Alex and Scott cremated Christopher's body, depriving Sinister of the chance to analyze him further and acquire samples of Brood DNA.

-Ultimate Corsair

-Corsair was referenced in Ultimate X-Men's Sinister storyline, but not as a person.
-Instead, it was a science fiction world that Cyclops invented after seeing Star Wars.
-Nick Fury made reference to having served with Cyclops' father in the Gulf War.